pfsense/docs/source/trafficshaper/limiters.rst

 Using Limiters for Bandwidth Guarantees
 ---------------------------------------

-If instead of capping bandwidth usage, you wish to guarantee a certain amount of minimum bandwidth be available, use limiters to cap the "Remaining" bandwidth usage below your Total available bandwidth:
+To guarantee a certain amount of minimum bandwidth be available to a pipe, rather than capping bandwidth, use limiters to cap the other "Remaining" bandwidth usage below the total available.
+Then set aside that bandwidth for a "Guaranteed" Tier.

 #.
 Guaranteed Tier Upload Bandwidth
 #.
 Guaranteed Tier Download Bandwidth